cloudfoundry-incubator/fissile/docs/configuration.md

 embedded within the docker image.
 An additional dark opinions file is used to ensure that we block out anything that must be different per-cluster (for example, passwords).
 A third file is used for the variables found in last section of the role manifest.
-For the NATS role, we can use the following files:
+For the NATS instance group, we can use the following files:

 - opinions.yml
   ```yaml